Jakeonator03/Unity-FPS-Code/README.md

 # Unity-FPS-Code
-Unity FPS Game Projects Source Code
+Within this repository, all code used for my Unity FPS Game Project is stored here for safe keeping.
+All code here is open-source